Cities Skylines Campus Review

 While we all are waiting for any news on the next DLC (or probably Cities Skylines 2 as some rumors suggest) I decided to review the latest existing expansion for the game – Cities Skylines Campus.

 This expansion is focused on Cities Skylines education.
-Players get much more options in regards to universities, education becomes a meaningful of both the social life of your city and its actual layout.
+Players get much more options in regards to universities, education becomes meaningful for both the social life of your city and its actual layout.

 Developers used the well-known approach similar to Parklife and Industries – you zone areas of university campuses (there are 3 types of those – University, Trade School, Liberal Arts College) that have different specialization, place buildings of the 1st level and then as your campus develops you unlock more and more buildings for the campus (20+ per each type of campuses).
-This is a simple but working approach because the good video game is the one where the player constantly has goals.
-And developing your campus, getting more specialists to work in your city, adjusting your city layout and transport and expanding the campus area with new buildings are really exciting activities.
+This is a simple but working approach because a good video game is the one where the player constantly has goals.
+And developing your campus, getting more specialists to work in your city, adjusting your city layout and transport, and expanding the campus area with new buildings are really exciting activities.

 An important difference with parks from Parklife DLC is that you can’t place objects inherent for one type of campus to the zone of another type of campus.
-Well, that’s probably good because each type of campuses has its own architectural style so mixing them may be not the best idea.
+Well, that’s probably good because each type of campus has its own architectural style so mixing them may be not the best idea.

-Another interesting thing is that this time specialized campus areas may degrade if you somehow lose the factors that allowed to level them up (e.g. the number of students has decreased).
+Another interesting thing is that this time specialized campus areas may degrade if you somehow lose the factors that allowed you to level them up (e.g. the number of students has decreased).

 But campus areas aren’t the only new feature in this DLC.